Anxiety Disorder Diagnosis: 5 Tips for Family and Friends

 The Right Support

-If someone in your family or your partner has an anxiety disorder, it can often disrupt everyone’s plans.
-For instance, you might take a detour to avoid a tunnel, or cancel shared outings and activities.
-The whole daily routine may suddenly revolve around potentially threatening situations and how to avoid them.
-It’s essential to ensure that you’re not unintentionally reinforcing the avoidance behavior.
-Don’t take over all responsibilities for the affected person; instead, encourage them to confront challenging situations.
-Setting concrete goals can help gradually tackle their fears.
-Make sure not to pressure them and acknowledge even small achievements.
-Only through direct confrontation can fears be reduced in the long term.
+When a family member or partner suffers from an anxiety disorder, the immediate environment often has to adjust their plans or behaviors.
+For example, a detour may need to be taken during a car ride to avoid a tunnel, or joint outings and leisure activities may be canceled.
+The entire daily routine suddenly revolves around potentially dangerous situations and how to avoid them.
+It's absolutely essential not to unconsciously reinforce avoidance behavior when making these adjustments.
+Don't take over all tasks from the affected person, but try to encourage them to face anxiety-provoking situations.
+Concrete goals can help gradually work toward overcoming the anxiety.
+Keep in mind not to put the affected person under pressure and appreciate even small achievements.
+Only through direct confrontation can fears be reduced long-term.

 Gathering Information

-To better understand the challenges of an anxiety disorder, it’s helpful to familiarize yourself with the condition.
-Here you can find an overview of different anxiety disorders.
+To better understand the challenges of an anxiety disorder, it's helpful to familiarize yourself with the disorder.
+Here you'll find an overview of different anxiety disorders.

 Taking Care of Yourself

-The diagnosis of a mental health disorder can evoke a wide range of feelings in you as a loved one: compassion and understanding, but also uncertainty, helplessness, and shame.
-Whatever emotion you experience, take the time to process it.
+The diagnosis of a mental disorder can trigger very different feelings in you as a family member or friend: From confirmation and understanding to uncertainty, helplessness, and shame.
+Whatever you feel, take the time to process it.

-Your support and understanding are crucial for the affected person.
-However, as a loved one, you may also face many challenges and burdens.
-If you’ve reached your limits or even exceeded them, it’s time to protect yourself.
+Your support and understanding are of great importance to those affected.
+However, as a family member or friend, you can also be exposed to many challenges and burdens.
+If you regularly reach your limits or may have already exceeded them, it's time to protect yourself.

-This can be difficult because you might feel like you’re abandoning the affected person.
-Remind yourself that no one benefits if you also start to suffer.
-You have every right to set boundaries if you notice effects on your health, your lifestyle, or your well-being.
-Take care of yourself by maintaining your social contacts and integrating activities into your daily life that bring you joy.
-Always ensure that you manage your energy wisely.
+This can be difficult because you might feel like you're abandoning the affected person.
+Be aware that no one is helped if your reserves are increasingly depleted.
+You have every right to set boundaries when the effects on your health, your quality of life, or your well-being become too great.
+Also take care of yourself by maintaining contacts and integrating things into your daily life that bring you joy.
+Always ensure that you handle your energy mindfully.

 Seeking Help